Phillit1/Gateway-Documentation/SQUID/README.md

 # Proxy Server
 For proxy services on my Ubuntu server I am using Squid.
 I will include the directions below to configure it, configuration files are in this directory as well.
+The squid configuration files are stored in the **/etc/squid/** directory.

 # Squid Installation
 To install Squid with a Ubuntu server, run the command **sudo apt-get install squid**.